-FDA approval was based on efficacy data from three randomized, multicenter, double-masked, parallel group, vehicle-controlled phase 3 studies that evaluated the efficacy and safety of Dextenza in 255 patients (n = 255) with a history of ocular allergies and a positive skin test reaction to perennial and seasonal allergens (ClinicalTrials.gov Identifier: NCT02445326, NCT02988882, NCT04050865).
-Dextenza treatment resulted in lower mean ocular itching scores compared to vehicle at all time points throughout the 30-day study duration, according to all three trials.
-In two of the three studies, a higher proportion of patients in the Dextenza arm achieved statistically significant reductions in ocular itching on day 8, at 3 minutes, 5 minutes, and 7 minutes post challenge, compared with patients in the vehicle arm.
-The most common ocular AEs associated with Dextenza were increased IOP (3%), increased lacrimation (1%), eye discharge (1%), and reduced visual acuity (1%).
-Headache was the most common non-ocular AE (1%).
+FDA approval was based on efficacy data from 3 randomized multicenter, double-masked, parallel group, vehicle-controlled phase 3 studies that evaluated the efficacy and safety of Dextenza in 255 patients (n=255) with a history of ocular allergies and positive skin test reaction to perennial and seasonal allergens (ClinicalTrials.gov Identifier: NCT02445326, NCT02988882, NCT04050865).
+All 3 trials reported that treatment with Dextenza resulted in lower mean ocular itching scores compared with vehicle at all time points throughout the 30-day study duration.
+In 2 of the 3 studies, a higher proportion of patients in the Dextenza arm achieved statistically significant reductions in ocular itching on day 8, at 3 minutes, 5 minutes, and 7 minutes post challenge compared with patients in the vehicle arm.
+The most common ocular adverse reactions reported with Dextenza included increased IOP (3%), increased lacrimation (1%), eye discharge (1%) and reduced visual acuity (1%).
+The most common non-ocular adverse reaction was headache (1%).